lilianmallardeau/rEFInd-minimal-black/README.md

 ### Background sizes

 If you find the background looks blurry it may be due to the included wallpaper being an incorrect resolution for your monitor.
-You can download the [original high quality wallpaper][wallpaper], resize it as appropriate, and replace the `background.png`.
+You can resize it as appropriate, and replace the `background.png`.

 You can of course also choose your own background!